pabrojast/ckanext-schemingdcat/README.md

 Enhancements:
 - Could use schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/scheming_dcat/schemas/geodcatap/geodcatap_datasets.yaml)
 - Improve the search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.
 More info: [`ckanext-scheming_dcat`](https://github.com/mjanez/ckanext-scheming_dcat)
+- Add improved harvesters for custom metadata schemas integrated with `ckanext-harvest` in CKAN using [`mjanez/ckan-ogc`](https://github.com/mjanez/ckan-ogc).
 - Add Metadata downloads for Linked Open Data formats ([`mjanez/ckanext-dcat`](https://github.com/mjanez/ckanext-dcat)) and Geospatial Metadata (ISO 19139, Dublin Core, etc. with [`mjanez/ckan-pycsw`](https://github.com/mjanez/ckanext-pycsw))
 - Add custom i18n translations to `datasets`, `groups`, `organizations` in schemas, e.g: [GeoDCAT-AP (ES)](#geodcat-ap-es).[^1]
 - Add a set of useful helpers and templates to be used with Metadata Schemas.